 Pregnant and breastfeeding women may choose to receive the COVID-19 vaccine.
 Pregnant women can talk with their doctors before making the choice.
 You do not need to take a pregnancy test before you get your vaccine.
 Women who are breastfeeding may also choose to get vaccinated.
 The vaccine is not thought to be a risk to a baby who is breastfeeding.
 Additional information can be found here.

 Currently, the COVID-19 vaccine is only available as a shot.
 Talk to a doctor, nurse or medical professional about your fear of needles.
 Many people report being afraid of needles, but they weigh the benefits of feeling that brief prick against getting sick if they contract COVID-19.
 When you get vaccinated, it not only protects you, it protects our community by breaking the chain of infection that COVID-19 relies on to spread.

-Mutations in viruses, including the coronavirus causing the COVID-19 pandemic, are neither new nor unexpected.
-A new strain was detected in southeastern England in September 2020, and quickly became the most common version of the coronavirus.
-So far, it has not proven a more dangerous strain.
-It does, however, transmit much faster, which ultimately results in more positive cases.
-Additionally, the more people who are infected, the more chances there are for even more mutations to occur.
-That's why following the 3Ws continues to be our best defense against exposure, infection, and the evolution of new strains.
+Mutations in viruses, including the coronavirus which is causing the COVID-19 pandemic, are neither new nor unexpected.
+There are several additional strains and there will likely be more as this pandemic progresses.
+The more people infected by COVID-19, the more chances there are for mutations to occur.
+That's why getting vaccinated and following the 3Ws continue to be our best defense against exposure, infection, and the evolution of new strains.

 Our state has increased the number of specimens it regularly submits to the CDC for genetic sequencing, which detects new strains and vaccine sensitivity.
 The vaccine manufacturers are testing their vaccines against the new strains and will develop new boosters as needed.
 Currently, no new boosters are needed.